learn-co-curriculum/hs-sinatra-database-template/README.md

----
-tags:
-languages:
-resources:
----

-# Hs Sinatra Database Template
+## Sinatra with Database Template

+Fork and clone this repository to use as a template for your Sinatra projects with a database.